melissawm/acquire-docs/docs/tutorials/multiscale.md

 Zarr has additional capabilities relative to Acquire's basic storage devices, namely _chunking_, _compression_, and _multiscale storage_.
 To enable _chunking_ and _multiscale storage_, set those attributes in instances of the `ChunkingProperties` and `StorageProperties` classes, respectively.
 You can learn more about the Zarr capabilities in `Acquire` [here](https://github.com/acquire-project/acquire-driver-zarr).

 ## Configure `Runtime`
-To start, we'll create a `Runtime` object and configure the streaming process, selecting `Zarr` as the storage device to enable multiscale data.
+To start, we'll create a `Runtime` object and begin to configure the streaming process, selecting `Zarr` as the storage device so that writing multiscale data is possible.

 ```python
 import acquire